Francis Jeffers: Coaching career

 Unable to find a new club after his playing contract with Accrington Stanley had expired, Jeffers began working for Everton's academy on a voluntary basis in 2014.
 He formally joined the academy's coaching team in October 2016.
 Jeffers became a coach for Everton's under-23 side in 2018, working alongside former teammate David Unsworth.
 He was also part of Duncan Ferguson's back room staff during his spell as caretaker manager of Everton in 2019.

 On 11 May 2021, Jeffers left his role at Everton to join Paul Cook's coaching staff at Ipswich Town, taking on a role as first-team coach.
 Jeffers departed Ipswich in December 2021 following the sacking of Cook as manager.

 Jeffers was appointed as first-team coach at National League side Oldham Athletic on 23 September 2022 following the appointment of his former Everton colleague David Unsworth as the club's manager.
 The club announced that it also intended to introduce a B-team and that Jeffers would oversee that operation as it was implemented.
 He departed the club on 6 July 2023 in order to take up a role in Saudi Arabia.

-In July 2025, he became assistant manager of Macclesfield Town.
+In July 2025, he became assistant manager of Macclesfield FC.